donaldkaz/Eruven/content/The Encyclopedia of Eruven/History & Myths/Creation Myth.md

 But this proved impossible.
 Ren, the Goddess of Life, had created the Law of Nature.
 And the Law of Nature forbade anything in the Mundane World from acting by Will alone.
 The gods, lacking any substance apart from will, could not directly affect the world.
 Ren's Law forbade them.

-Eruv and Vek tried to directly interfere on behalf of their Elementals, and found they could not.
+Eruv tried to directly interfere on behalf of his Dwarves, and found he could not.

 Tel tried to interfere on behalf of the Celestials, and found he could not.